No kill shelters commit to rehoming all healthy or treatable dogs they receive into their care.

 Kill shelter is an informal term, coined since the rise in no kill shelters, to describe the ones which don’t meet no kill criteria.

-Or in other words, they don’t have a minimum target for saving dogs, or a maximum limit on euthanizing dogs.
+In other words, they don’t have a minimum target for saving dogs, or a maximum limit on euthanizing dogs.

 There could be one or more reasons for this, such as: